Tango & Cash: Post-production

-The film ultimately missed its budget by over $20 million, and had to be completely re-edited by editor Stuart Baird prior to its theatrical release.
+The film ultimately missed its budget by over $20 million and had to be completely re-edited by editor Stuart Baird prior to its theatrical release.
 Tango & Cash was one of many films to be turned over to Baird, who came onto projects as an editing "doctor" when studios such as Warner Bros. were displeased with the first cut (in this case, second, third, ...) turned in by the filmmakers.
-Baird was also called in by Warner Bros to re-edit another Stallone action movie, Demolition Man (1993), for the same reasons.
+Baird was also called in by Warner Bros. to re-edit another Stallone action movie, Demolition Man (1993), for the same reasons.

-After Baird was brought in by Warner Brothers to save the movie in the editing room, it was he who hired Hubert de La Bouillerie to edit the film and Harold Faltermeyer and Gary Chang to compose the music.
-Chang provided additional music near the end of the movie, because Faltermeyer could not return to re-score the final reel of the film, as it was constantly being edited because of constant complaints from Warner Bros.
+After Baird was brought in by Warner Bros. to save the movie in the editing room, he hired Hubert de La Bouillerie to edit the film and Harold Faltermeyer and Gary Chang to compose the music.
+Chang provided additional music near the end of the movie, because Faltermeyer could not return to rescore the final reel of the film, as it was constantly being edited because of constant complaints from Warner Bros.
 Because of the massive re-editing, some plot points and even some action scenes were deleted.

 The theatrical trailer was made using the footage from one of the earlier cuts of the movie.
-This is why it shows some deleted and alternate scenes, which were changed or cut from the movie during the re-editing, which include: an alternate cut of the scene where Tango and Cash first meet in the warehouse; an alternate cut of the shower scene between Tango and Cash; a deleted or alternate fight scene between Cash and a Chinese assassin, during which Cash says "I hate you karate guys"; and a deleted scene in which Tango is reading the newspaper and then pulls out a shotgun and shoots at a car.
+This is why it shows some deleted and alternate scenes, which were changed or cut from the movie during the re-editing, which include an alternate cut of the scene where Raymond Tango (Stallone) and Gabriel Cash (Russell) first meet in the warehouse; an alternate cut of the shower scene between Tango and Cash; a deleted or alternate fight scene between Cash and a Chinese assassin, during which Cash says, "I hate you karate guys"; and a deleted scene in which Tango is reading the newspaper and then pulls out a shotgun and shoots at a car.
 The trailer also shows extra shots from other scenes.

 In a 1999 interview with Louis Paul at the Chiller Theatre Convention, actor Brion James elaborated on his experiences working on Tango & Cash and the film's production problems: